MCP (Model Context Protocol) Explained: How OpenClaw Talks to Your Tools

 }

 The server responds with its own capabilities — what it supports, what protocol version it speaks, what features are available.
-Both sides agree on a common set of features before any tool calls happen.
+Both sides agree on a common set of features before any actual tool calls happen.
+If there’s a version mismatch or a missing required capability, the connection terminates before any real work begins.
+That’s how MCP prevents a newer agent from accidentally talking to an older server that doesn’t understand its requests.

+Phase 2: Tool Discovery.
 After initialization, the agent asks the server what tools are available.
-The server returns a list of tool definitions — each one describing a specific action with its name, description, and input schema:
+The server returns a list of tool definitions — each one describing a specific action with its name, a human-readable description, and a JSON schema for the expected input.

 {